gitkraken/gk-cli-docs/cli/cli-home.md

 See `gk provider add --help` for available options.

-Supported integrations include GitHub, GitLab, and Jira.
+Supported integrations include GitHub, GitLab, BitBucket and Jira.

 ### Load Your Repositories